dpla-attic/automation/README.md

-For example, say I created an account named "alice" on each server (via "adminusers" in `ansible/group_vars/all`), I could run this command to execute all of the user-management plays in the "all.yml" playbook:
+For example, say I created an account named "alice" on each server (via "adminusers" in `ansible/group_vars/all`), I could run this command to execute all of the user-management plays in the `dev_all.yml` playbook, with the `development` inventory file:
 ```
-$ ansible-playbook -u alice -i ansible/<inventory> ansible/all.yml -t users
+$ ansible-playbook -u alice -i ansible/development ansible/dev-all.yml -t users
 ```
-... where `<inventory>` is the inventory file, e.g. "development" or "production"

 ## Known issues: